-If you would like to get involved, please send us an email.
+If you would like to get involved in 2019, please send us an email.

 A basic requirement of human rights is that people are involved in decisions affecting them, but too often groups and individuals are unable to participate in consultations about the future of the city or their communities.

 The Community Voices project, sponsored by City of York Council, runs until September 2019, and is currently focusing on hate crime.

 Hate crime is severely under reported in York.
 We worked with partners at NYP and York Racial Equality Network to investigate why this is, and what can be done to improve hate crime reporting mechanisms.